 Many times, a secondary bacterial infection could result in bronchitis.
 This could mainly occur in in children who have immunodeficiency or cystic fibrosis.
-The bacteria which could cause infection include Mycoplasma, Chlamydia pneumonia, H. influenza, M. catarrhal and S. pneumonia
+The bacteria that could cause infection include Mycoplasma, Chlamydia pneumonia, H. influenza, M. catarrhal and S. pneumonia.

 - Fungal infection

 If you see the symptoms of bronchitis in your child, it is important to see a doctor who will be able to identify the root cause of the attack, and treat it.
 Here are a few symptoms to watch out for if your child has a cold and fever.

 Bronchitis can be mistaken for a common cold initially, but if the cold and fever persist, you may need to look out for certain symptoms.

 Acute Bronchitis Symptoms

 - You need to listen carefully to your child’s cough, as this will help you identify whether your child has bronchitis or not.
 Usually, children infected with bronchitis make a wheezing sound as they cough.

 - In the early stages, your child may show symptoms of common cold, like a sore throat, congestion, lethargy, a runny nose, chills, chest pain, mild wheezing and a slight fever which eventually turns into a dry cough producing greenish or yellowish mucus.

 - Sometimes the child may experience severe respiratory problems, which could include difficulty in breathing, flaring of nostrils, fatigue, loss of sleep and appetite, and increased heartbeat.